salemove/freddy/README.md

 **freddy** is maintained and funded by [SaleMove, Inc].

 The names and logos for **SaleMove** are trademarks of SaleMove, Inc.

-## License

-**freddy** is Copyright © 2013 SaleMove Inc. It is free software, and may be redistributed under the terms specified in the [Apache License].

 [Urmas Talimaa]: https://github.com/urmastalimaa?source=c "Urmas"
 [SaleMove, Inc]: http://salemove.com/ "SaleMove Website"